You might be surprised what you can make into a membership site.

 In other words, the success of your group or community site will be determined by how specific it is, how you deal with trolls and time-wasters, and UX.
 If you run a tight ship, plenty of people will pay to get on board.

 There are so many examples of micro-communities we’d need an entire blog to even scratch the surface.
 Here are a few you can start thinking about.

 Classifieds Membership Sites

-As with many membership site ideas listed here, the success of your classifieds site will hinge on how niche your subject is.
-You can create many membership options, including the following:
+As with many membership site ideas listed here, the success of your classifieds site will hinge on your niche.
+The more you can drill down your niche the better.

 - Offer a limited number of posts for free

-- As with many dating sites, you could limit users abilities to read and send messages without a membership
+- If you go with a dating site, you could limit a user’s ability to read and send messages without a membership (otherwise known as paywalling)

-But be careful not to be too restrictive when building your classifieds site.
+But don’t be too restrictive when building your classifieds site.
 It’s easy to push users away.

 Entertainment or Fandom Membership Sites

 Do you know everything there is to know about Star Wars, Harry Potter, or any other huge fandom?
 Or do you even just know more than the average fan?

-While this type of membership site will definitely attract a lot of viewers and readers, it might be hard to monetize without spending the time needed to become an actual personality.
+A fandom membership site will definitely attract a lot of viewers and readers.
+If you’re willing to spend the time needed to become an influencer, there’s huge money-making potential in this area.

 Speaking of that…

 Patron/Fan Membership Sites

-People need entertainment, and the modern era brings platforms that help consumers support their favorite entertainers without a middleman.
+People need entertainment.
+And patron membership sites allow consumers to support their favorite entertainers without also supporting a middleman.

 Patron membership sites can double as content libraries.
 Members pay to access the work of a specific group or person.
 Some are even built with general support in mind instead of an exchange of goods.

-People want to help their favorite creators continue in their creative processes, and they can be willing to offer support over a long period of time.
+People want to help their favorite creators continue in their creative processes, and they can be willing to offer support over the long haul.

 That’s why many creators decide to cut the middleman and start their members-only site with MemberPress.
 This gives them full control over their content and eliminates any deep cuts to their profits.